-Sullivan distributes consumable dental supplies to dentists using a marketing strategy which combines personal visits with a catalog of approximately 12,000 competitively priced items.
-Sullivan also sells, installs and services dental equipment through 52 sales and service centers located throughout the United States.
-Sullivan had net sales of approximately \$241.6 million and earnings of \$8.7 million in 1996, and net sales of \$196.3 million and earnings of \$7.4 million in the first nine months of 1997.
+Sullivan distributes consumable dental supplies to dentists using a marketing strategy which combines personal visits with a catalog of approximately 12,000 competitively priced items, and also sells, installs and services dental equipment through 52 sales and service centers located throughout the United States.
+The Company's acquisition of Sullivan is intended to qualify for pooling of interests accounting.